"""

 [docs]

-def initial_aberth_autocorr_orig(coeffs: List[float]) -> List[complex]:
+def initial_aberth_autocorr_orig(coeffs: Sequence[float]) -> List[complex]:

 """

-Original trigonometric implementation for autocorrelation polynomials.
+Original trigonometric initial guess generator for autocorrelation polynomials.

 Examples: